Banco Bilbao Vizcaya Argentaria S.A. Invests $990,000 in Capri Holdings Limited (NYSE:CPRI)

-Banco Bilbao Vizcaya Argentaria S.A. bought a new position in Capri Holdings Limited (NYSE:CPRI – Get Rating) in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor bought 17,293 shares of the company’s stock, valued at approximately $990,000.
+Banco Bilbao Vizcaya Argentaria S.A. acquired a new position in Capri Holdings Limited (NYSE:CPRI – Get Rating) during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund acquired 17,293 shares of the company’s stock, valued at approximately $990,000.

-A number of other hedge funds have also modified their holdings of CPRI.
-Ellevest Inc. raised its holdings in shares of Capri by 77.0% in the 4th quarter.
-Ellevest Inc. now owns 492 shares of the company’s stock worth $28,000 after buying an additional 214 shares in the last quarter.
-TCI Wealth Advisors Inc. increased its holdings in Capri by 123.5% during the 4th quarter.
-TCI Wealth Advisors Inc. now owns 590 shares of the company’s stock valued at $34,000 after purchasing an additional 326 shares in the last quarter.
-Quadrant Capital Group LLC increased its holdings in Capri by 42.9% during the 3rd quarter.
-Quadrant Capital Group LLC now owns 1,570 shares of the company’s stock valued at $60,000 after purchasing an additional 471 shares in the last quarter.
-Capital Analysts LLC acquired a new stake in Capri during the 4th quarter valued at $80,000.
-Finally, Kistler Tiffany Companies LLC increased its holdings in Capri by 80.5% during the 4th quarter.
-Kistler Tiffany Companies LLC now owns 1,531 shares of the company’s stock valued at $88,000 after purchasing an additional 683 shares in the last quarter.
-90.28% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds have also recently modified their holdings of the company.
+Park Avenue Securities LLC grew its position in shares of Capri by 2.3% in the 4th quarter.
+Park Avenue Securities LLC now owns 8,267 shares of the company’s stock worth $474,000 after buying an additional 184 shares during the last quarter.
+Ellevest Inc. grew its position in Capri by 77.0% during the 4th quarter.
+Ellevest Inc. now owns 492 shares of the company’s stock worth $28,000 after purchasing an additional 214 shares during the last quarter.
+Cooper Financial Group grew its position in Capri by 3.9% during the 4th quarter.
+Cooper Financial Group now owns 6,093 shares of the company’s stock worth $349,000 after purchasing an additional 228 shares during the last quarter.
+TCI Wealth Advisors Inc. grew its position in Capri by 123.5% during the 4th quarter.
+TCI Wealth Advisors Inc. now owns 590 shares of the company’s stock worth $34,000 after purchasing an additional 326 shares during the last quarter.
+Finally, Janney Montgomery Scott LLC grew its position in Capri by 1.8% during the 4th quarter.
+Janney Montgomery Scott LLC now owns 20,513 shares of the company’s stock worth $1,176,000 after purchasing an additional 368 shares during the last quarter.
+Hedge funds and other institutional investors own 90.28% of the company’s stock.

-A number of research firms recently weighed in on CPRI.
-Barclays dropped their price target on Capri from $46.00 to $38.00 in a report on Thursday.
-BMO Capital Markets dropped their price target on Capri from $74.00 to $70.00 and set an “outperform” rating for the company in a report on Thursday, February 9th.
-Guggenheim dropped their price target on Capri from $61.00 to $51.00 in a report on Thursday.
-Jefferies Financial Group dropped their price target on Capri from $45.00 to $37.00 in a report on Tuesday.
-Finally, TheStreet cut Capri from a “b” rating to a “c” rating in a research note on Wednesday.
-Seven research analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $56.19.
+Several research firms have weighed in on CPRI.
+Wells Fargo & Company dropped their target price on shares of Capri from $65.00 to $55.00 in a research report on Wednesday, May 10th.
+Cowen downgraded shares of Capri from an “outperform” rating to a “market perform” rating and dropped their price objective for the company from $70.00 to $55.00 in a report on Monday, February 13th.
+Jefferies Financial Group dropped their price objective on shares of Capri from $45.00 to $37.00 in a report on Tuesday.
+Telsey Advisory Group reaffirmed a “market perform” rating and issued a $70.00 price objective on shares of Capri in a report on Wednesday, February 8th.
+Finally, Guggenheim dropped their price objective on shares of Capri from $61.00 to $51.00 in a report on Thursday.
+Seven equities research analysts have rated the stock with a hold rating, eight have issued a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat, Capri currently has an average rating of “Moderate Buy” and an average price target of $56.19.

 Capri Company Profile